 I already talked in this article how important is to use the proper water.

-The temperature of the water lead to the extraction: in short term the higher the temperature the more we are going to extract, the lower the temperature the less we are going to extract.
+The temperature of the water leads to the extraction: in the short term the higher the temperature the more we are going to extract, the lower the temperature the less we are going to extract.

-Don’t believe at those who say that brewing with an aeropress is similar to brew an espresso with an espresso machine.
-A professional espresso machine works with a pressure of 9-11 bar while the pressure we put on the aeropress is less than 1 bar (around 0,75).
+Don’t believe at those who say that brewing with an Aeropress is similar to make an espresso with an espresso machine.
+A professional espresso machine works with a pressure of 9-11 bar while the pressure we put on the Aeropress is less than 1 bar (around 0,75).
 That’s why we will never obtain a crema.

 The ratio is our recipe and it can be modified in two ways: keeping the same amount of water and add or take off some coffee, allow us to increase or decrease our body and strength; keeping the same amount of coffee and concentrate or dilute with water the coffee solution.

 Now that we know all the variables we can choose to brew with the Aeropress with the regular method or the inverted one.

 But which one to choose?
 Let’s have a close look at the brewing methods.

 When brewing with the Aeropress, we can decide to brew it as it has been conceived or with the inverted method.

 Now, no one can give you any particular advice or tell you which one is better.
 That’s because it’s just down to what you want to achieve and your taste preferences.

 Maybe it’s your first time and you don’t know where to start?
 Well, in this case, you might have to consider to start with the regular one.